-To understand what is adverse possession, it is necessary to know the requirements for bringing such a claim.
+To understand what adverse possession is, it is necessary to know the requirements for bringing such a claim.

 To acquire property by adverse possession, a party must show that they made actual use of the property.
 In other words, a party needs to show they used the property similar to other property of its kind.
-For example, an adverse possession claim over a backyard would likely require a showing of activities common to this type of property, such as gardening, lawn care and maintenance.
+For example, an adverse possession claim over a backyard would likely require showing activities common to this type of property, such as gardening, lawn care, and maintenance.

-Actual use doesn’t necessarily need to be full time use.
-For example, for a seasonal property, a party only needs to show that it was in use for the relevant season of the year.
-For an adverse possession claim for a beach property, a claimant would likely not need to show it was used in the winter.
+Actual use doesn’t necessarily need to be full-time use.
+For example, for a seasonal property, a party only needs to show that it was in use for the year’s relevant season.
+For an adverse possession claim for a beach property, a claimant would likely not need to show they used it in the winter.

 Open and Notorious

 Adverse possession also requires a party to show that this use was open and notorious.
-In short, this means the use is visible to others; namely the record owner of the property.
-This rationale makes sense: if the true owner can’t see how the land is being used, then it wouldn’t be fair to allow it to be acquired by someone else.
+In short, this means the use is visible to others, namely the record owner of the property.
+This rationale makes sense: if the true owner didn’t see how the land is being used, it wouldn’t be fair to allow it to be acquired by someone else.

-The last, and arguably most important, element of adverse possession is that the use must be adverse.
-The claimant must be using the property without permission of the record owner.
-In Massachusetts, there is an important presumption of law: unexplained use of property is adverse.
-In other words, use of property that does not recognize the record owner as the rightful owner of the property is adverse.
+The last and arguably most important element of adverse possession is that the use must be adverse.
+The claimant must be using the property without the permission of the record owner.
+In Massachusetts, there is an important presumption of law: unexplained use of the property is adverse.
+In other words, use of the property that does not recognize the record owner as the rightful owner of the property is adverse.